netxms/netxms-doc/admin/appendix.rst

       If certificate chain for server certificate is longer, all upper level certificates should be added to configuration file by adding multiple TrustedCertificate entries.
     - Empty string
+  * - TunnelCertificate
+    - Path to file of server certificate for agent tunnel connections.
+    - Empty string
+  * - TunnelCertificateKey
+    - Private key of server tunnel certificate.
+Can be omitted if key is included in server certificate file.
+    - Empty string
+  * - TunnelCertificatePassword
+    - Password of server tunnel certificate.
+Can be omitted if certificate does not use password.
+    - Empty string

 .. note::